marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 # Admin Access in UBC Dataverse Collection
 {: .no_toc}

 Some users, such as data managers or curators, have more options to customize and control the way their Dataverse collections look and act.
-To get an admin access to your Dataverse collection, please reach out to us `research.data@ubc.ca`.
+To get an admin access to your Dataverse collection, please reach out to us at `research.data@ubc.ca`.

 <details open markdown="block">